![]() |

 Jocelyn Arnold

-Student Board Member
+Board Member

 Fund Development Committee

-Jocelyn Arnold is a sophomore at Carthage College, double majoring in Business Management and Marketing.
+Jocelyn Arnold is a junior at Carthage College, double majoring in Business Management and Marketing.
 On campus, Jocelyn is involved in many things, including being the President of the CURE Club (Carthage United to Rescue Earth), and a member of Habitat for Humanity, Special Olympics, PPGen, and Horticulture.
 Jocelyn also has an on-campus job as a Student Ambassador (tour guide).
 She is also a Girl Scout Alumni, having been a scout for 12 years and completed her Silver and Gold Awards (equal to an Eagle Scout Award).
 Jocelyn's Gold Award involved installing dog waste stations in her hometown to protect the environment from pollution.
 She is very passionate about our earth and is so excited to be working with the Eco-Justice Center.

 ____________________________________________________________